Sometimes couples counseling isn’t all you need to get to the root of the problem.

 - any addiction issues including substances, food, sex, porn, gambling, gaming, etc.

 - persistent fears of abandonment from your spouse, kids or friendships

 - a pattern of choosing people to be in your life who are not good for you or you are currently in an abusive relationship

 Our breaking free workshop has often been described as “transformational” and “life changing”, the equivalent of months, maybe years of therapy received in three powerful days.

-Our three day workshop is an intensive, experiential process that is modeled by the ground breaking work of Pia Mellody and The Meadows in Wickenburg, Arizona.
-During this workshop, participants will explore the origins of their relational trauma that occurred from birth to 18 years of age.
-Participants will learn how to release painful emotions and learn the process of re-parenting the parts of themselves that have been shamed, neglected or abandoned and reclaiming their rights and personal power.
+Our 3-Day Breaking Free Workshop is an intensive, experiential process based on the pioneering research of Pia Mellody, Senior Fellow at The Meadows in Wickenburg, Arizona.
+During the workshop, participants will explore the origins of their relational trauma that occurred from birth to 18 years of age.

 50% required to reserve the spot.
 Balance must be paid 2 weeks before the actual date.
 Cancellations made up to two weeks of the workshop date are fully refundable less a 20% service fee.
 After that date, no refunds will be given but you may reschedule your workshop one time to a future date.